altera-fpga/agilex5e-ed-gsrd/a5ed065es-premium-devkit-emmc/legacy-baseline/README.md

-# a5ed065es-premium-devkit-emmc-legacy-baseline
+# HPS Baseline System Example Design with eMMC Boot for Agilex 5 FPGA E-Series 065B Premium Development Kit

 Baseline Golden Hardware Reference Design (GHRD) for Agilex 5 FPGA E-Series 065B Premium Development Kit with HPS NAND Board.
 This board also offers eMMC.

 ## Description

-Agilex 5 GHRD is a reference design for Intel Agilex 5 System On Chip (SoC) FPGA.
+Agilex 5 GHRD is a reference design for Altera Agilex 5 System On Chip (SoC) FPGA.

 The GHRD is part of the Golden System Reference Design (GSRD), which provides a complete solution, including exercising soft IP in the fabric, booting to U-Boot, then Linux, and running sample Linux applications.
 Refer to the [Agilex 5 E-Series Premium Development Kit GSRD](https://altera-fpga.github.io/latest/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/) for information about GSRD.